barnscott/newworkspaceshortcut-barnix.io/README.md

 ## Prereqs

-Currenlty, this extention is only tested on the following releases
+Currenlty, this extention is only tested on the following Gnome releases

-- Gnome 41
+- 41
+- 42

 ## How to use